Skinny Legs Female

 3. Standing Calf Raises: 2 sets of 10 repetitions.

-4. Raised push-ups: 2 sets of as many reps as you can do (AMRAP).
+4. Raised push-ups: 2 sets of as many reps as possible (AMRAP).

 5. Dumbbell row: 2 sets of 10 repetitions.